Household Safety: Preventing Burns, Shocks, and Fires

 - Before leaving your parked car on a hot day, hide the seatbelts' metal latch plates in the seats to prevent the sun from hitting them directly.

 - Don't forget the sunscreen when going outside.
 Use a product with an SPF of 15 or higher.
 Apply sunscreen 20–30 minutes before going out and reapply every 2 hours or more often if in water.

-- Keep infants under 6 months out of the sun.
+- Keep babies under 6 months old out of the sun.